stevemussmann/BayesAss3-SNPs/README.md

 ## List of changes:
+2018-03-30:
+* Added a warning message for when a data file contains no data for any individuals at one locus.

 2017-07-14:
 * The files BA3indiv.txt and BA3trace.txt are now named based upon the input file.
 For example, running the program with a file named input.immanc would result in outputs named input.indiv.txt and input.trace.txt.